Rui-Santos/meme-cats/README.md

 1. install nodejs or update to latest: http://nodejs.org/

-2. copy the env.json file to the config folder
+2. copy the env.json file to the config folder (request from jeff or pat)

 3. git clone the project:
 	https://github.com/jsturgis/wheres-my-stuff --recursive